How long does it take to drive around Madeira? That’s ultimately up to you.

 Obviously this isn’t feasible if you have a larger family, in which case a car will still suit you just fine.

-I love how this follows a paragraph about why you should be riding a motorcycle.
-Yes, I’m fully aware of the irony.
+I love how this follows a paragraph about why you should be riding a motorcycle, and yes, I’m fully aware of the irony.

 That being said, regardless of which mode of transportation you choose, just exercise caution.
 The steep roads, especially on your way back, require your attention at all times.

-Now that you know how long it takes to drive around Madeira, the spots to hit up, and more, go and enjoy!
-I was shocked by how much there was to see in such short time and on what is really quite a small island.
+Now that you know how long it takes to drive around Madeira and the spots to hit up, go and enjoy!
+I was shocked by how much there was to see in such short time- especially on what is really quite a small island.